Here a Node… There a Node… Everywhere a Lymph Node.

 In addition to removing waste from the body, the lymph also absorbs fats and fat-soluble vitamins to transport it to the cells in the body.
 The lymph system aids in removing fluids and waste from between cells.
 It leaves the blood vessels and enters the tissues to maintain cell health and then returns to the circulatory system.

 When there are pathogens present, the lymph nodes will jump into action to fight, filter, destroy, and remove them.
-They can swell up due to the production of lymphocytes that destroy pathogens, excess debris, and cancer cells.
-This can also cause the them to become enlarged, swollen, and inflamed.
+They can swell up, causing them to become enlarged, swollen, and inflamed, due to the production of lymphocytes that destroy pathogens, excess debris, and cancer cells.

 Enlarged, Swollen And The Causes

 It is common for lymph nodes to swell up when there is an infection near them.
 For a common infection like strep throat or chicken pox the nearby nodes will swell up to fight the bacteria or virus and then after a couple weeks they will return to normal size.
-For more serious illnesses, diseases, and cancer they will not return to normal until the cause is treated.
+For more serious illnesses, diseases, and cancer, they will not return to normal until the treatment for the cause is done.
 Cancer is what most people think of when swelling occurs, but there are other causes like the following:

 - Chicken pox